National Science Foundation Research Experience for Undergraduates (NSF REU)

 You will be assigned to one of the following projects.
 You can specify your preferences (if any) between projects on the application form.

-Mentors: Professors Mark Bocko (Electrical and Computer Engineering), Henry Kautz (Computer Science), and Darren Mueller (Eastman School of Music)
+Mentors: Professors Mark Bocko (Electrical and Computer Engineering) and Darren Mueller (Eastman School of Music)

 Web-based Interactive Music Transcription